To Help Others, One Couple Talks About Life With Early-Onset Alzheimer's

 But for Bella and Will, things are already moving frighteningly fast.
 In the first podcast, they debate whether she needs to leave her job at a local community college.

-A month later, the decision's been made and we hear she's not happy.
+A month later, the decision's been made, and we hear she's not happy.
 "It's not my condition's fault," Bella says during the third broadcast.
 "Society isn't ready yet to acknowledge that just because you're not perfect, you're not as useful."
-She says she's convinced with a little help and support, she could have kept working.
+She says she's convinced, with a little help and support, she could have kept working.

 But as she talks about her future, Bella gets confused and loses the timeline.